DataDog/documentation/content/en/tracing/guide/trace_ingestion_volume_control.md

 - `rule`: libraries sampling percentage for specific services
 - `manual`: in-code decision override to keep/drop a span and its children.
 - `analytics`: deprecated ingestion mechanism that samples single spans without the full trace
-- `error`: Sampling of errors uncatched by the head-based sampling
+- `error`: Sampling of errors uncaught by the head-based sampling
 - `rare`: Sampling of rare traces (catching all combinations of a set span tags)

 Additionally, other products can be responsible for span volume sampled